Salute (Little Mix album): Critical reception

 Salute received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 66, based on five reviews, which indicates "generally favourable reviews".

 Lewis Corner of Digital Spy gave the album five out of five stars, noting an improvement over DNA (2012), stating, "the group have grown both musically and in confidence, paving the way for them to step out on to that world stage once again and really make their mark", while drawing comparisons to American girl group Destiny's Child.
 Jon OBrien of Yahoo! wrote that the album cemented Little Mix's status as music's premier girlband while characterising the album as "impressively mature yet still utterly infectious".
 Harriet Gibsone from The Guardian compared the album to pop music of the 1990s, awarding the album four out of five stars.
 New.
 Fresh.
 Hype. praises this album for the tight vocal harmonies and writing, scoring them 9.
 They also praised the production of this album, making them sound stronger and slicker.
 New.
 Fresh.
 Hype. scored the overall album 8.2.

 MSN gave the album five stars out of five recommending the tracks "Salute", "Move", "Boy", "Good Enough" and the rest of the album.
 Renowned for Sound commented that on the album, the group's vocals "are on top form and still gelling nicely together, even sounding better and more technical in many areas".

 Spin included the album in their "20 Best Pop Albums of 2013" year-end list.

 Commercial performance

-In the UK, Salute charted at number four, becoming the group's second consecutive top five album in the country.
-It was named as one of the biggest selling albums in the UK between 2013 and 2014 and as of May 2022, it has sold over 429,000 copies.
+In the UK, Salute charted at number four, becoming Little Mix's second consecutive top five album.
+It was named as one of the biggest-selling albums in the UK between 2013 and 2014 and as of May 2022, it has sold over 429,000 copies.
 It has been ranked as one of the biggest-selling girl group albums between 1994 and 2019.

-On the US Billboard 200, Salute debut at number six, selling over 43,000 copies in its first week, becoming Little Mix second consecutive top ten studio album after DNA (2012).
+On the US Billboard 200, Salute debuted at number six, selling over 43,000 copies in its first week, becoming the group's second consecutive top ten studio album in the country.
 The album also reached the top ten on the Canadian, Australian, Irish and Scottish album charts.
-Salute reached the music markets in additional thirteen other countries including reaching the top twenty in Croatia, New Zealand, Norway, and Spain.
+Salute charted in thirteen other countries, including reaching the top twenty in Croatia, New Zealand, Norway, and Spain.